-Tilbrook Estate, where Adelaide Hills wine is hand made with passion!
+Tilbrook Estate, the Adelaide Hills winery where wine and food is hand made with passion!

 If you’d like to visit a truly artisanal winery, and have an authentic and rustic experience then come and meet the eccentric English winemaker in his

 man wine cave……

 On James’ first visit to Australia he broke his neck in a car accident but this didn’t put him off coming back 10 years later to pursue his dream of making great wine.
 James is known for being a bit eccentric (think Basil Fawlty), you never quite know whether you will be entertained by his stories, get to try a wine from his cellar, or be given a tour of the winery.
 But really it is not just a winery because James practically lives here, hence why we call it his

 Our philosophy is simple: “Hand made by our hands.”
 This means the person behind the counter most of the time is James, the actual winemaker.
 We are one of only a few Adelaide Hills wineries that do everything from growing the grapes, making the wine to bottling it ourselves.
 Our annual production varies between 1000 cases and 1500 cases (due to seasonal variations) so you won’t find our wines in the big chains, but in good cafes & restaurants, and of course at our cellar door.
 We pride ourselves on being rustic and offering people an authentic winery cellar door experience, as well as fantastic wood oven pizzas and platters made from Adelaide Hills food either grown or made here.

 James is self taught, drawing inspiration from the classic French wine regions.
 You will find this reflected in the crazy ideas, by Australian standards, used on our Estate vineyard in Lenswood in the centre of the Adelaide Hills.
 Famous for apples, pears, cherries and now wine, Lenswood is one of only two special delimited areas in the high altitude cool climate Adelaide Hills wine region.